Gameplay from Chernobyl Terrorist Attack, where the player aims a machine gun at enemies in a dusty area near Chernobyl.

 3Expect old-school controls

-This doesn’t play like a modern shooter.
+The game doesn’t play like a modern shooter.
 Give yourself a little time to adjust to the pace, movement, and weapon feel before judging it too harshly.

 Windows